Glucuronolactone

-Glucuronolactone is a naturally occurring substance that is an important structural component of nearly all connective tissues.
+Glucuronolactone or Glucurolactone (INN) is a naturally occurring substance that is an important structural component of nearly all connective tissues.
 It is sometimes used in energy drinks.
 Unfounded claims that glucuronolactone can be used to reduce "brain fog" are based on research conducted on energy drinks that contain other active ingredients that have been shown to improve cognitive function, such as caffeine.
 Glucuronolactone is also found in many plant gums.

 Physical and chemical properties

 Glucuronolactone is a white solid odorless compound, soluble in hot and cold water.
 Its melting point ranges from 176 to 178 °C. The compound can exist in a monocyclic aldehyde form or in a bicyclic hemiacetal (lactol) form.